Goodlettsville, Tennessee: 21st century

 Among the industries established in Goodlettsville is a Tyson Foods plant.
 As the COVID-19 pandemic spread in the state and city in the spring of 2020, the Metro Health department investigated a reported cluster of COVID-19 cases in April among employees working at the plant.
 They worked in close quarters and had difficulty avoiding contracting the disease, especially at a time when so little was known about its transmission.
-On April 22, 2020, 120 of the approximately 1,600 employees were confirmed to have been infected with COVID-19.
-The Centers for Disease Control (CDC) and United States Department of Agriculture (USDA) participated in this investigation.
+On April 22, 2020, 120 of the roughly 1,600 employees were confirmed to have been infected with COVID-19.
+The Centers for Disease Control and Prevention and United States Department of Agriculture participated in this investigation.
 Food processing plants proved to be high-risk environments for frontline employees as the pandemic progressed, although the company instituted social distancing and other measures.
 By May 22, 2020, some 345 Tyson employees had contracted COVID-19 at this plant.
 Another nearby plant had been closed to allow deep cleaning.

 Geography

-According to the United States Census Bureau, the city has a total area of 37.1 sqkm, of which 36.6 sqkm are land and 0.4 sqkm is water.
+According to the United States Census Bureau, the city has a total area of 37.1 sqkm, of which 36.6 sqkm are land and 0.4 sqkm is covered by water.